sparkfun/SparkFun_ST25DV64KC_Arduino_Library/examples/docs/ex_03_I2C_Password.md

 !!! note
     The password can be read back from the tag, _**but**_ only when a security session is open.
 If you change the password, close the security session and then forget the password, _**your tag is locked forever**_.
 There is no way to change or reset the pasword unless you know the password.
 If you change it, write it down somewhere!

-Like Example 2, Example 3 goes on to demonstrate that entering the wrong password (all zeros in this case) that the memory can not be changed - because write protection is enabled.
+Like Example 2, Example 3 goes on to demonstrate that by entering the wrong password (all zeros in this case) the memory can not then be changed - because write protection is enabled.

 The example cleans up after itself by: